jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 The second reason is your environment or to put it bluntly, your environment is shit.

-Every time you decide to get high, your brain is associating the rush of dopamine to a number of conditions.
+Every time you decide to get high, your brain is associating the rush of dopamine with a number of conditions.
 These conditions like location, time of day, and your emotions make up your environment.

 The more times you relapse in a certain environment, the more those conditions are associated with relapsing.
 Neurologically this is called [synaptic pruning](https://archives.drugabuse.gov/blog/post/sculpting-your-brain-science-addiction), the process of frequently used synaptic connections growing stronger while others weaken in the brain.